goodproblems/remark-mdx-math-enhanced/README.md

 ###### `options.component`

-Name of component which will be used to render math
+Name of react component which will be used to render math

 ###### `options.expressionPattern`

 Regular expression that matches JS expressions embedded in math.
-Default pattern matches `\js{...}`
+Default regex matches `\js{...}`